-With the Jaspersoft Ad Hoc feature, we–the everyday users–can create our own reports right inside CA PPM, and the data is available through Domains.
+With the Jaspersoft Ad Hoc feature, we–the everyday users–can create our own reports right inside Clarity, and the data is available through Domains.

 Domains refer to the type of data you want to include, like Projects, Ideas, Time, or Financial Information.
 Once you select your Domain, you can drag and drop your views onto the report.

 And as you’re dragging and dropping, the report comes to life.
-It’s a fantastic business intelligence tool, right inside CA PPM.
+It’s a fantastic business intelligence tool, right inside Clarity.